RichieNibe/Software_Engineering_Internships/README.md

 In this repository, you will find a curated list of software engineering internships, including details such as:

 Company: The name of the company offering the internship.

 Role: Specific title or role of the internship position.

 Location: Geographical location or remote availability.

-Application/Link: Direct links to the application or job posting.
+Application: Direct links to the application or job posting.

 Date Posted: The date when the internship opportunity was listed.

-How It Works
+# How It Works
 Our script runs daily to scrape and update the list of internships from various reputable sources.
 The gathered data is then formatted into a Markdown table in the README.md file for easy viewing.

-Contributing
+# Contributing
 We welcome contributions to this project!
 If you have suggestions for additional sources to scrape, improvements to the script, or any other contributions, please feel free to open an issue or submit a pull request.

-Disclaimer
+# Disclaimer
 Please note that while we strive to keep the information accurate and up-to-date, we rely on external sources.
 Always verify the details on the respective company's website or contact point.

-License
+# License
 This project is open source and available under <https://unlicense.org> .